openshift-metal3/dev-scripts/README.md

 - CentOS 7.5 or greater (installed from 7.4 or newer) or RHEL8 host
 - file system that supports d_type (see Troubleshooting section for more information)
-- ideally on a bare metal host with at least 64G or RAM
+- ideally on a bare metal host with at least 64G of RAM
 - run as a user with passwordless sudo access
 - get a valid pull secret (json string) from https://cloud.openshift.com/clusters/install#pull-secret
 - hostnames for masters and workers must be in the format XX-master-# (e.g. openshift-master-0), or XX-worker-# (e.g. openshift-worker-0)